Create an SEO-optimized blogging template in Notion for effective content planning and structuring

 - Define key properties like Title, Description, Category, Status, and Tags.

-- Customize the database by adding any extra fields that support your brainstorming process.
+- Customize the database by adding extra fields that support your brainstorming process.

-- As new ideas emerge, add them as entries in your database with all the relevant details.
+- As new ideas emerge, add them as entries with all the relevant details.

-- Update the status of your ideas to reflect their progress, moving them through stages such as "Planned," "In Progress," and "Published."
+- Update the status of your ideas to reflect their progress, labeling them as "Planned," "In Progress," or "Published" as appropriate.

 Hint: Use keyword tags for easier filtering and searching as your list grows.